gituliar/fuchsia/test/data/README.md

-This directory contains Moser-reducible matrices and their irreducible forms obtained with Delirium.
+This directory contains Moser-reducible matrices and their irreducible forms obtained with Fuchsia.
 In particular we have:

   - git_410 -- initial matrix
   - git_410_`i` -- reduced form of git_410 in the point x by reduce_at_one_point